 Community Health Workers (CHWs) work to improve the health of individuals and the community by connecting people to programs, services and resources.
 CHWs can help individuals meet health goals and assist with applications and referrals for available services such as housing, food resources (SNAP,WIC, food pantries), medical resources, Soonercare, car seats, crisis resources and more.

 We have staff available to help walk you through the application process.
-Call 918-825-4224 to get connected to one of our Medicaid Eligibility Analysts.
+Please contact your local county health department with the contact information at the bottom of the page to get connected to one of our Medicaid Eligibility Analysts.

-The population Mayes County Health Department services for Medicaid (SoonerCare) is Pregnant Women, Children under the age of 19, Parents/guardians of children under the age of 19, and SoonerPlan (family planning) for age 19 and older for prevention of pregnancy.
+The population of services for Medicaid (SoonerCare) is Pregnant Women, Children under the age of 19, Parents/guardians of children under the age of 19, and SoonerPlan (family planning) for age 19 and older for prevention of pregnancy.
 Income requirement and household size differ depending on the benefit.
 Household members are determined according to who could be, or may be included on the same tax filing form.